BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **Stone flail** `ACTIVE`

-[Two-handed weapon][Two-handed Weapon].
-If Azog uses this in a Combat, he gains [Mighty Blow] and reduces his Fight value to 6 for that Combat, even after a [Heroic Strike].
-Any model struck by it and not slain is knocked Prone at the end of the combat.
+This is a Unique [two-handed weapon][Two-handed Weapon].
+If Azog uses the Stone Flail during a Combat, he gains the [Mighty Blow] special rule, though reduces his Fight Value to 6 for the duration of the Combat - even after a [Heroic Strike].
+Additionally, any model that is struck by the Stone Flail and not slain will be Knocked Prone at the end of the Combat.

 - **General of the North** `ACTIVE`

-Azog's [Stand Fast] has a range of 12", and also affects friendly Orc Hero models.
+The range of Azog's [Stand Fast] is 12" rather than 6".
+Additionally, friendly Orc Hero models can benefit from Azog's [Stand Fast].

 - **I am the Master** `ACTIVE`

-When making Strikes against an enemy Hero, he may use this rule.
-A To Wound roll of a natural 3+ will always count as successful, regardless of the Hero's Defence.
+When Azog makes Strikes against an enemy Hero, he may choose to use this special rule.
+If he does, then a roll of a natural 3+ will always count as a successful To Wound Roll, regardless of the Hero model's Defence.

 ---